STIX/TAXII Was Developed From a Need for a Threat Intelligence Sharing Standard

 The establishment of STIX/TAXII is an open, community-driven effort that provides free specifications to aid in the automated expression of cyber threat information.
 Both possess an active community of developers and analysts.

 STIX, short for Structured Threat Information eXpression, is a standardized language developed by MITRE and the OASIS Cyber Threat Intelligence (CTI) Technical Committee for describing cyber threat information.
 It has been adopted as an international standard by various intelligence sharing communities and organizations.
 It is designed to be shared via TAXII but can be shared by other means.
-STIX is structured in such a fashion that users can describe the threat:
+STIX is structured so that users can describe threat:

 TAXII, short for Trusted Automated eXchange of Intelligence Information, defines how cyber threat information can be shared via services and message exchanges.
 It is designed specifically to support STIX information, which it does by defining an API that aligns with common sharing models.
 The three principal models for TAXII include: